Links to all 20 years of News & Reviews:

 - Rats Department - Culture Shock [LINK]

 Epilogue: The reason I have the notable mentions is for my own future reference.
 The decision to pick a top 10 at a point in time is rakish and somewhat arbitrary.
+In ye olde radio days I made a top 30 every week.
+Ten seems inadequate.
 The albums that stick with me for the long run are very hard to predict.
 The Ike Reilly album Salesmen and Racists became one of my favorite rock albums of all times, but I barely noticed in 2001.
 Whereas a few years earlier, the Dalek album Negro Necro Nekros melted my face off immediately and was my entryway to hip-hop.
-It is only in retrospect that we can understand art separate from the context of the scalar of time.
+It is only in retrospect that we can understand art separately from the scalar of time.